Add Spring support to existing project

-Press Shift twice to open the search window and go to the Actions tab or just press Ctrl+Shift+A.
+Press Shift twice to open the search window and go to the Actions tab or just press Control+Shift+A.

-In the search box, type Check Spring Configuration and select the corresponding action.
+In the search field, type Check Spring Configuration and select the corresponding action.
 If your project has unmapped configuration files, a notification will be displayed.